HL7/cql/input/pages/02-authorsguide.md

 This expression accesses the first element of the list X.

-If a list contains a single element, [.kw]#the singleton# from operator can be used to extract it:
+If a list contains a single element, <span class="kw">the singleton</span> from operator can be used to extract it:

 ``` cql
 singleton from { 1 }
 singleton from { 1, 2, 3 }
 ```

-Using [.kw]#singleton from# on a list with multiple elements will result in a run-time error.
+Using <span class="kw">singleton from</span> on a list with multiple elements will result in a run-time error.

-The index of an element e in a list X can be obtained using the [.id]#IndexOf# operator.
+The index of an element e in a list X can be obtained using the <span class="id">IndexOf</span> operator.
 For example:

 ``` cql
 IndexOf({'a', 'b', 'c' }, 'b') // returns 1
 ```

-If the element is not found in the list, [.id]#IndexOf# returns -1.
+If the element is not found in the list, <span class="id">IndexOf</span> returns -1.

-In addition, the number of elements in a list can be determined using the [.id]#Count# operator.
+In addition, the number of elements in a list can be determined using the <span class="id">Count</span> operator.
 For example:

 ``` cql
 Count({ 1, 2, 3, 4, 5 })
 ```

-This expression returns the value [.lit]#5#.
+This expression returns the value <span class="lit">5</span>.

-Membership in lists can be determined using the [.kw]#in# operator and its inverse, [.kw]#contains#:
+Membership in lists can be determined using the <span class="kw">in</span> operator and its inverse, <span class="kw">contains</span>:

 ``` cql
 { 1, 2, 3, 4, 5 } contains 4
 4 in { 1, 2, 3, 4, 5 }
 ```

-The [.kw]#exists# operator can be used to test whether a list contains any elements:
+The <span class="kw">exists</span> operator can be used to test whether a list contains any elements:

 ``` cql
 exists ( { 1, 2, 3, 4, 5 } )
 exists ( { } )
 ```

-The first expression returns [.kw]#true#, while the second expression returns [.kw]#false#.
+The first expression returns <span class="kw">true</span>, while the second expression returns <span class="kw">false</span>.
 This is most often used in queries to determine whether a query returns any results.

-The [.id]#First# and [.id]#Last# operators can be used to retrieve the first and last elements of a list.
+The <span class="id">First</span> and <span class="id">Last</span> operators can be used to retrieve the first and last elements of a list.
 For example:

 ``` cql
 First({ 1, 2, 3, 4, 5 })